2i2c-org/infrastructure/docs/tutorials/setup.md

 brew install helm kubectl
 ```

-On other operating systems, the documentation link above should help you find
+On other operating systems, the documentation links above should help you find
 ways of installing them.

 ### Secret decryption tools